conda-forge/conda-forge.github.io/src/user/announcements.rst

        channel will happen automatically.
      * Should a copy request fail, you will get a notification via a comment on the commit to master.

+    Despite our extensive testing, we do not expect this change to be completely smooth, so please bear with us while we are rolling out this change.

     As always, if you have any questions, concerns, or trouble, you can find us on gitter or bump us directly on github!